Dynamic Markups

 -

-Select a Supplier: Look for the supplier name that you want to configure contracts for, and click on it.
-By doing this, all contracts associated with the selected supplier will be displayed on the right-hand side.
+Select a Supplier: Find the supplier name you want to configure contracts for and click on it.
+All contracts associated with the selected supplier will be displayed on the right-hand side.

 -